wp-plugins/adminer/readme.txt

 = v1.3.1 (2014-11-07) =
 * Update to Adminer Core 4.1.0, 2014-04-18
-* Enhance loader for crusome installs ;)
+* Enhance loader for greepy installs ;)
 * Replace another function from Adminer to work with different plugins
-* Hide password in clear text, only via Mouseover readable
+* Hide password in clear text, only via mouse over readable
 * Update style for more WP feeling since 3.8 - like no radius
 * Check, that the plugin is active for access Adminer